-Thread is based in Portland and Hood River, OR, with clients all over the world.
-Individually, we’re a couple dozen nice people you’d hope to bump into at a party or sit next to on a plane.
-We’re beekeepers and SCOBY tenders, surfers and bumper sticker designers.
+Thread is a full-service copywriting studio based in Portland and Hood River, Oregon, with clients all over the world.
+Individually, we’re a few dozen nice people you’d hope to bump into at a party or sit next to on a plane.
+We’re beekeepers and SCOBY tenders, surfers and bumper-sticker designers.
 We love running trails in the woods and tripping over dogs in the office.
 We’re great at story, but bad at figuring out conference call software.

-Meet our staff team here.
+Meet our staff team below.
 We also work with a flexible network of contract writers, editors and researchers across the globe (shout out to all of them!).

 With experience in journalism and library science, Anna Skinner knows the answer to the question your brain hasn’t quite formed yet.
 Portlanders, check out her social activism project, whatcani.org.